Skip to main content

 Key Facts

-1. 20 March 2026: Iran launched two ballistic missiles toward the US‑UK joint base at Diego Garcia.
+1. On 20 March 2026 Iran launched two ballistic missiles toward the US‑UK joint base on Diego Garcia.

-3. One missile failed in flight; the second was intercepted by a missile fired from a US warship.
+3. One missile failed in flight; the second was intercepted by a US warship equipped with missile‑defence systems.

-5. The UK is in the process of returning the Chagos Islands to Mauritius while retaining the lease for the Diego Garcia base.
+5. Britain is in the process of returning the Chagos Islands to Mauritius while retaining the lease for the Diego Garcia base; former President Donald Trump publicly criticised the hand‑back.

-7. The incident underscores the need to upgrade interceptor systems and maritime surveillance in the Indian Ocean.
+7. The episode highlights the need for enhanced missile‑defence and maritime surveillance in the Indian Ocean region.

 Background & Context